subpop/command-line-assistant/docs/source/man/command-line-assistant.1.rst

 Description
 -----------

-The Command Line Assistant powered by RHEL Lightspeed is a optional generative AI assistant available within the RHEL command line interface.
+The Command Line Assistant powered by RHEL Lightspeed is an optional generative AI assistant available within the RHEL command line interface.
 The Command Line Assistant can help with several tasks such as::

-    1. answering RHEL related questions
+    *.
+Answering RHEL related questions
-    2. assisting with troubleshooting
+    *.
+Assisting with troubleshooting
-    3. assisting with deciphering log entries
+    *.
+Assisting with understanding log entries
-    3. and many other tasks.
+    *.
+And many other tasks.

 The Command Line Assistant provides a natural language interface, and can incorporate information from resources such as the RHEL documentation.